loader-logo

 Imagine a kitchen scene.
 You’re the chef, and you have some ingredients – flour, water, yeast.
 You mix these up, put in some work kneading, and put your dough in a warm place.
 After some time, you’ve turned your simple ingredients into a loaf of bread – and created some gas that makes the dough rise!

 Photosynthesis works in a similar way.
-The plant takes in water (H2O), usually absorbed by the roots from the soil, and carbon dioxide (CO2), which it gets from the air through small openings in its leaves called stomata.
+The plant takes in water (H2O), usually absorbed by the roots from the soil, and carbon dioxide (CO2).
+Which it gets from the air through small openings in its leaves called stomata.
 It then uses sunlight as its oven to combine these ingredients, creating glucose (C6H12O6) – its ‘bread’ – and oxygen (O2), which is like the gas that makes bread rise.
 The plant uses this glucose as a source of energy to grow, and the oxygen?
 That gets released back into the air, making it a win-win for us!

 The Sun: The Ultimate Power Source